 - Badges: An image or number appears on the application icon.

-If you’re not receiving notifications for a specific app, try these steps:
+Push notifications require an active Wi-Fi or cellular connection.
+If you’re not getting notifications for a specific app, try these steps:

 - Go to Settings > Notifications to verify that the app supports notifications.
 If notifications do not appear in the Notification Center, make sure that the Notification Center setting for the app is enabled.

 - Make sure you’re signed in to your Apple ID.

 - If you’ve recently installed an app or restored a backup, open the app to start getting notifications.

 Notifications use Wi-Fi only when a cellular connection is unavailable.
 Firewalls and proxy servers may affect your ability to receive notifications.
 Get help using Apple Push Notifcation service (APNs).